Reader in Economics of Development, King's College London

 Visting Fellow, International Inequalities Institute, London School of Economics

 I am a development economist at the Department of International Development, King's College London, and a Visiting Fellow at LSE's International Inequalities Institute.
 My research covers inequalities - especially global inequality - poverty, the economics of natural resources, and economic history and development.
-I have a strong interest in interdisciplinary approaches, particularly sociological and political economy angles on inequality.
-I teach macroeconomics and development economics and write occasional policy articles for FT.com and the Guardian.
+I have a strong interest in interdisciplinary approaches, combining economic sociology and political economy with the economics of inequality.
+I also teach macroeconomics and development economics and write occasional policy articles for FT.com and the Guardian.

-I am also an author of the CORE Economics project, where I contributed on macroeconomics, inequality, and the economics of developing countries.
+I am also a co-author of the CORE Economics project, where I contributed on macroeconomics, inequality, and the economics of developing countries.